josephwkania/radio_transients/README.md

 If you come accross bug or have suggestions for improvments, let me know or submit a pull request.

 ### Thanks
-To Kshitij Aggarwal bug reports and improvments suggestions.
+To Kshitij Aggarwal for bug reports and suggestions.